JAPANESE PLATFORM 2018

 This year, ASIA NOW will turn its attention to the rising artists and emerging galleries of the Japanese art scene.
-A cutting-edge special projects program, curated by Emmanuelle de Montgazon, associate curator of “A Japanese Season” at the Centre Pompidou-Metz in 2017-2018, will feature in situ installations, performances, and exhibitions by young talents, complemented by a series of round-table discussions on Japanese art.
+A cutting-edge special projects program, curated by Emmanuelle de Montgazon, associate curator of “A Japanese Season” at the Centre Pompidou-Metz in 2017-2018, will feature in situ installations, performances, videos, and exhibitions by young talents, complemented by a series of round-table discussions on Japanese art.

 The scenography of our new exhibition space dedicated to the Japanese Platform will be conceived by Sou Fujimoto Architects.
 The Platform will welcome ten Japanese galleries, representing young, up-and-coming Japanese artists.

-It will include COHJU Contemporary Art (Kyoto), who will show the works of Mio Yamato and Yoshitaka Yazu, The Container (Tokyo), who will represent Joji Nakamura and Risa Tsunegi, MORI YU GALLERY (Kyoto, Tokyo), with Aki Kuroda, Manavu Muragishi, and Masayuki Kawai, as well as S.O.C.
-Satoko Oe Contemporary (Tokyo) with Shinichiro Kano and Takuya Ikezaki, Talion Gallery (Tokyo) with Momoko Jennifer Iida and Eri Takayanagi and Galerie Tokyoïte (Paris, Tokyo) with Takeru Amano and Fantasista Utamaro.
+It will include COHJU Contemporary Art (Kyoto), who will show the works of Mio Yamato and Yoshitaka Yazu, and Koji Shiraya, The Container (Tokyo), who will represent Joji Nakamura, Miya Kaneko, and Yu Araki, MORI YU GALLERY (Kyoto, Tokyo), with Aki Kuroda, Manavu Muragishi, Yasuhiro Fujiwara, Kentaro Taki, and Masayuki Kawai, as well as S.O.C.
+Satoko Oe Contemporary (Tokyo) with Shinichiro Kano and Takuya Ikezaki, Talion Gallery (Tokyo) with Momoko Jennifer Iida and Eri Takayanagi and Tokyoïte (Paris, Tokyo) with Takeru Amano and Fantasista Utamaro.

 The program will also include several foreign galleries presenting Japanese artists such as A2Z Art Gallery (Paris, Hong Kong) with Shiori Eda, Galerie DA-END (Paris) with Mitsuru Tateishi, Satoshi Saikusa, and Toshio Saeki, La Patinoire Royale-Galerie Valérie Bach (Brussels) with Yuken Teruya, Pierre-Yves Caër Gallery (Paris) with Aya Kawato and Makiko Kumano, and Vanguard Gallery (Shanghai) with Yuki Onodera.